 Engineers at Raytheon Missiles & Defense have integrated more than 30 platforms and systems that make the U.S. Navy’s Zumwalt-class destroyers the most advanced ships of their kind in the fleet.

 When you get right down to it, all engineers have the same basic job description: They solve problems.

-Aerospace engineers, chemical engineers, computer engineers, electrical engineers, materials engineers, systems engineers, what have you – all aim to make things work according to a set of requirements and under a set of constraints.
+It doesn’t matter where they work, or in which discipline.
+Aerospace engineers, software engineers, electrical engineers, systems engineers – they all find ways to make things work to a set of requirements and despite the constraints of the physical world.

 And while what they design is often fascinating, how they got there can be just as interesting – particularly at a company like Raytheon Technologies, where engineers work every day to push the limits of aerospace and defense technology.

 Here, engineers from across the company walk through the hard problems they’ve solved, and how they did it.

 The problem: Military sensors generate massive amounts of information that can make the difference between a failed mission and a successful one.
 But limited connectivity and other factors make it hard to move that information between the military domains of land, air, sea and space.